 1617 Avenue M,

-1 person favorited this theater
+2 people favorited this theater

-Another sidebar of this theater is that it stood blocks way from both Brooklyn’s former NBC studio, and the studio and lot of Vitagraph Pictures.
+Another sidebar of this theatre is that it stood blocks way from both Brooklyn’s former NBC studio, and the studio and lot of Vitagraph Pictures.
 Both are still standing with the latter now serving as a Yeshiva.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.